earlgreytech/neutron-spec/neutron-abi.md

 * A key prefix of `?` indicates a Neutron specific output.
 It can be read from a smart contract, but can not be written to.
 It's exact data is determined by the Neutron subsystems
 * A key prefix of `%` indicates a reserved Neutron value.
 Such keys can not be read nor written to by smart contracts
 * All user keys should start with `.`, this may be a consensus enforced restriction
 * Namespaces can be nested.
 This can be used for namespaces as well as for forming simple loosely typed structures.
-For instance, this key name is valid `.v2.z[0]SendingData.Form`.
-This would be the struct "sending data" (as an array), located in the v2 namespace, and with the key name of "form".
+For instance, this key name is valid `.v2.@[0]SendingData.Form`.
+This would be the struct "sending data" (as the 0th element of an array), located in the v2 namespace, and with the key name of "form".
 * It is not enforced by consensus, but the following characters should not be used in user key names.
 This may or may not be enforced by consensus:
     * "
     * '